-2D graphics can be summed up in two different methods: Raster graphics and Vector graphics.
+2D Graphics rendering2D graphics can be summed up in two different methods: Raster graphics and Vector graphics.

 The advantage of vector graphics is its infinite scalability.
 Because everything is created on the fly, a low resolution vector image will look just as good as a high definition one.
 Whereas if you scaled a low resolution raster graphics, you would get an interpolated (blurred) or pixelated high resolution one, with ugly results.
 It also allows an artist to draw rather freely, with the graphics software rendering each input as a vector.
 The downside is that vector graphics are computationally expensive, evident in high quality Flash movies or games.

-Voxels is a portmanteau of volumetric and pixel (or more precisely, volumetric picture element).
+Voxel 3D GraphicsVoxel is a portmanteau of volumetric and pixel, or more precisely, volumetric picture element.
 In a 3D space, this would be the most basic element, akin to a pixel being the smallest element in a picture.
 In fact, a voxel model is basically like how raster graphics work.
 It's an old concept and is still relatively unused due to hardware constraints (See disadvantages).

 - Since voxels fill up a space to represent an object, you could break apart objects without the need for creating new geometry as in a polygon based renderer.
 You would simply break off a chunk of the object.

 - Voxels can have their own color, eliminating the need for textures entirely.